LSSTDESC/imSim/README.md

 LSST and LSST Simulation Group software environment.
 It is not a stand alone program.
 It requires a working LSST software stack to build and run.

+Communication with the imSim development team should take place through the [imSim GitHub repository](https://github.com/LSSTDESC/imSim) which is part of the DESC GitHub organization.
+Other question can be directed to Chris Walter at Duke University.

 ## imSim models

 Details on the models implemented by imSim including their validations can be found in the [imSim Feature Matrix](https://github.com/LSSTDESC/imSim/wiki/Feature-Matrix).